nerves-project/nerves_system_x86_64/README.md

 [![CircleCI](https://circleci.com/gh/nerves-project/nerves_system_x86_64/tree/master.svg?style=svg)](https://circleci.com/gh/nerves-project/nerves_system_x86_64/tree/master)
 [![Hex version](https://img.shields.io/hexpm/v/nerves_system_x86_64.svg "Hex version")](https://hex.pm/packages/nerves_system_x86_64)

-This is the base Nerves System configuration for a generic x86_64 system.
+This is the base Nerves System configuration for a generic x86_64 system that can be run with Qemu.
+It can be used as a base for real x86_64 systems, but it probably will require some work.

 | Feature              | Description                     |
 | -------------------- | ------------------------------- |